 Royal Neighbors offers a variety of traditional and non-traditional scholarships.
 Since its creation in 1961, the Royal Neighbors of America Scholarship Program has awarded more than $5 million to its members to assist with the costs of continuing education.

 Beginning with the San Francisco earthquake in 1906, Royal Neighbors has, along with its members, helped victims of all types of disasters through monetary donations and hands-on assistance.
-The Member Relief Fund responds to community-level need.
+The Disaster Aid Fund responds to community-level need.